Safe Harbor 401(k): the 2023 guide for business owners

 Safe Harbor deadlines

 For new plans, October 1 is the final deadline for starting a new Safe Harbor 401(k).
-But, don’t wait to set up your plan a few days before the deadline to set up your plan, because if you’re making a matching contribution, you’re also required to notify your employees 30 days before the plan starts and it can take a week or more to set up your plan.
-So, make sure you talk to your administrator well before September 1.
+But don’t wait until a few days before the deadline to set up your plan, because if you’re making a matching contribution, you’re also required to notify your employees 30 days before the plan starts, and it can take a week or more to set up your plan.
+So, make sure you talk to your 401(k) plan provider well before September 1.
 For existing plans, the deadlines depend on the type of Safe Harbor contribution you are adding to the plan and are detailed below.